bridgentai/AutoClose-AI-/replit.md

 - `/subjects` - Student view of all subjects in their class group
 - `/subject/:id` - Subject detail with teacher info and categorized assignments (pending/past)
 - `/calendar` - Student calendar filtered by enrolled course
+- `/teacher-calendar` - Teacher calendar with task creation (December 2025)
+  - Identical to student calendar with purple circular "+" button for creating tasks
+  - Shows all tasks created by the teacher across all their courses
+  - Click task to view/edit details via /assignment/:id
+  - Tasks automatically appear in student calendars for assigned course group
+- `/assignment/:id` - Assignment detail page with role-based views (December 2025)
+  - Teachers: Can edit title, description, due date, and attachments
+  - Students: Can view assignment details and submit their work
+  - Supports attachments: PDF, links, images, documents
+  - Student submissions include files, comments, and grading
 - `/courses` - Teacher management of class groups (only accessible to teachers)
   - Dynamically fetches courses from backend (filtered by profesorId)
   - Groups courses by grupo (class group) to avoid duplicates